• Skip to primary navigation

 Notes

-• Adding hing is purely optional, add a tsp along with mustard seeds if you are adding hing.
+• Adding hing is purely optional, add a teaspoon along with mustard seeds if you are adding hing.

-If you are grinding in bulk you can give it to flour mill for grinding which will give a more fine powder too.
+• If you are grinding in bulk you can give it to flour mill for grinding which will give a more fine powder.
+If you are making in a small batch you can grind it your regular mixer itself.

 • Roasting turmeric sticks helps in breaking easily so I roasted it, that step is purely optional.